abou961/abou961/README.md

 <h1> Hi there, I'm Jean 👋 </h1>

 - 🔭 I’m currently very active on <a href = "https://leetcode.com/jean_am/">Leetcode</a>.
-- 🤔 I’m looking for help with back-end application development.
+- 🤔 I’m looking for help with React and Flask.
 - 💬 Ask me about Python or Algorithmic.
 - 🏀 I'm passionate about basketball and team sports in general.
 - 📫 How to reach me: jean.abou-moussa@insa-lyon.fr